Thirteen Reasons Why

-Thirteen Reasons Why (stylized as TH1RTEEN R3ASONS WHY) is a young adult novel written by Jay Asher in 2007, that follows the story of Hannah Baker, a high school freshman, and the thirteen reasons why she kills herself.
-Following her death, Hannah leaves behind a series of 7 double-sided cassette tapes detailing the 13 specific people and events that she blames for her demise.
-Two weeks after her death these cassette tapes are mailed out with directions to pass the tapes on to the next person on the tape.
-Hannah's life story is conveyed through these tapes, which are narrated by Hannah herself, and through the point of view of Clay, her classmate and the ninth person to receive the tapes.
+Thirteen Reasons Why (stylized as TH1RTEEN R3ASONS WHY) is a young adult novel written by Jay Asher in 2007, which follows the story of Hannah Baker, a high school sophomore, and the thirteen reasons why she killed herself.
+Following her death, Hannah leaves behind a series of seven double-sided cassette tapes detailing the thirteen specific people and events that she blames for her demise.
+Two weeks after her death, these cassette tapes are mailed out with directions to pass the tapes on to the next person on the tape.
+Hannah's life story is conveyed through these tapes, which are narrated by Hannah herself, and through the point of view of Clay Jensen, her classmate and the ninth person to receive the tapes.
 The inspiration behind the main character, Hannah Baker, comes from author Jay Asher's close relative who attempted suicide.

 Since the novel's publication in 2007, Thirteen Reasons Why has received much recognition.
-As of 2014 Thirteen Reasons Why had been a New York Times bestseller for over 3 years and published in multiple countries.
+As of 2014, Thirteen Reasons Why had been a New York Times bestseller for over three years and published in multiple countries.
 The novel's success has also been met with backlash, becoming the third-most banned book in the United States between 2010 and 2019.
-Additionally, in March 2017 a Netflix original series was released based on the book.
+Additionally, in March 2017, a Netflix original series based on the book was released.

 Introduction

-Jay Asher's career as a children's author started in his first year of college when he wrote and sent three children's books to be published.
+Jay Asher's career as a children's author started in his first year of college when he wrote and published three children's books.
 Although none of his children's books sold over the course of nine years, he continued to write.
-Asher continued to write children's books, while he simultaneously started the three-year process of writing Thirteen Reasons Why — Asher's first entrance into teen literature.
+Asher continued to write children's books while he simultaneously started the three-year process of writing Thirteen Reasons Why — Asher's first entrance into teen literature.
 After facing twelve rejections, Thirteen Reasons Why was finally accepted and published on his thirteenth attempt.
-The inspiration behind Hannah Baker's story came from a family member of a similar age who attempted to take her own life.
+The inspiration behind Hannah Baker's story came from a family member of a similar age who attempted suicide.
 After hearing her story of how she saw suicide as the only escape from her pain, Asher was deeply affected.
 To ensure he fully captured the emotions of the story's main character, Hannah Baker, he gathered information from women about their high school experiences.
 After travelling to Las Vegas and attending an audio tour, he found the structure that he wanted his novel to be told through — cassette tapes.
 Asher wants readers to understand that it was a conscious decision not to make any mention of mental health issues, as his story is more about how we treat people.